Synaptogenesis: Clustering

 AChR experiences multimerization within the post-synaptic membrane largely due to the signaling molecule Agrin.
-The axon of the motoneuron releases agrin, a proteoglycan that initiates a cascade that eventually leads to AChR association.
+The axon of the motor neuron releases agrin, a proteoglycan that initiates a cascade that eventually leads to AChR association.
 Agrin binds to a muscle-specific kinase (MuSK) receptor in the post-synaptic membrane, and this in turn leads to downstream activation of the cytoplasmic protein Rapsyn.
 Rapsyn contains domains that allow for AChR association and multimerization, and it is directly responsible for AChR clustering in the post-synaptic membrane: rapsyn-deficient mutant mice fail to form AChR clusters.

 Synapse-specific transcription

 The increased concentration of AChR is not simply due to a rearrangement of pre-existing synaptic components.
 The axon also provides signals that regulate gene expression within the myonuclei directly beneath the synapse.
 This signaling provides for localized up-regulation of transcription of AChR genes and consequent increase in local AChR concentration.
 The two signaling molecules released by the axon are calcitonin gene-related peptide (CGRP) and neuregulin, which trigger a series of kinases that eventually lead to transcriptional activation of the AChR genes.